I’m sharing some simple techniques you can do in 10 minutes every day to improve your mental health through creative writing.

 Following my journaling experience a decade ago, I decided in 2020 to write my debut novel Katie, A New Chapter, turning some of my negatives into positives to help others.

 The novel is loosely based on my life experiences and tells the story of a young woman who’s navigating the ups and downs of life, including romantic relationships, mental health and much more.
 Despite everything life throws at her, will Katie come out on top?
-Find out and get your eBook for just £2.99.
+Find out and get your Book.

 Creativity plays such a large part in mental wellbeing.
 I always thought it only covered the arts, singers, sculptors and musicians.
 Being a reader, it had never occurred to me that writing was also creative until I took a course to help me write my book.